ywl-phil2/KringleCon2022/Web Ring.md

 		- Usually img1..4 for json requests, or a trigger for XXE (&xxe;) with the ENTITY pointing to a known file location.
 		- We haven't guessed the silver ring file for XXE, so we will try img1 which is the silver ring's locator using json.
 	- **who**
-		- Has to be princess, fountain doesn't speak this tongue.
+		- Has to be princesss
 	- **reqType**
 		- So far, values have been json or xml.
 		- We still haven't found a place to mention the gold ring to the princess, plus the princess gave the hint of using REQ + TYPE.
 So we use this field to trigger XXE, and have the file point to the goldring file we saw earlier.